brandoncc/processes.nvim/README.md

 ## Contributing

-I have some ideas how the `kill_tree` function could be improved (allowing the signals to be specified, in particular).
-I'm sure I will also eventually add more functions, when the need arises.

 If you have ideas how this package can be improved and extended, please open an issue so we can discuss them.
 Ideas are welcome!